FineYoungCannibals/ppp_connectors/README.md

 ## ✅ Summary

 - Centralized request broker for all APIs
+- Full support for both sync and async API connectors with consistent method signatures
 - Robust DBMS connectors
 - Easy-to-write unit and integration tests with automatic redaction
 - Environment-agnostic configuration system